CEPOA

 Because of Cabrillo Estates' location, fire safety is particularly important.
 In March, 2019 CEPOA began the process of becoming a Firewise Community.
 Our report was approved in December 2020, followed by an action plan in January 2021.
 Those two documents provide a wealth of information on how to make your home and our community as fire-safe as possible.
 (Documents are linked above in the Issues > Fire Safety menu above.)

-Below is a list additional, low-cost best practices to help make homes more ignition-resistant from wildfires provided by CAL FIRE.
+Below is a list of low-cost best practices to help make homes more ignition-resistant from wildfires, provided by CAL FIRE.

 Low Cost Retrofit List